nikhilm-in/.devcontainer/README.md

 # Devcontainer #

-Devcontainer is a concept and a feature of VS Code which uses a container as a remote development environment.
+Devcontainer is a concept of using containers as remote development environment.
+It is a feature for VS Code.
+Unsure if other IDE support it.

-The entire remote development environment is defined as a `Dockerfile` or a `docker-compose.yml` along with a `devcontainer.json` under the `.devcontainer` directory in your git project and VS Code automatically recognizes it and volume mounts the project inside a container from the defined docker image.
+The entire remote development environment is defined as a `Dockerfile` or a `docker-compose.yml` along with a `devcontainer.json` file under the `.devcontainer` directory in a git project and VS Code automatically recognizes it and volume mounts the project inside a container from the defined docker image.

 Read more about using [devcontainers](https://code.visualstudio.com/docs/remote/containers) on VS Code here